 This is what I'm really trying to pull of with this blog.
 Your industry may be different, but in the blogosphere SEO world, everyone seems to be an expert, everyone seems to know how to be successful, and everyone wants to show you the way (to their free guide AKA path to their email list).

 I am an expert to some degree, but I'm also a beginner in many other ways.
 There are things I know, things I don't know, and even things YOU can teach ME.
 I'm all ears, and I don't have to be the #1 boss even though it's my website!

 As mentioned in the first paragraph, there is an advantage to admitting your faults.
 Your readers are very likely a ‘step down' on the ladder of expertise.
-It can be very frustrating for me (see video below) to look at the experts and forget that they too, were once a beginner just like me.
+You can still guide people with less skill than you, but learn from the people with more skill than you.
+Expert/Newbie is not black and white.

 What do you think?
 Are you a ‘fake it til you make it' type person, or can you admit it when you simply don't know the answer?